neomutt/neomutt.github.io/_distro/guix.md

 ## Installation <a class="offset" id="install"></a>

-To install neomutt into your profile, run
+To install NeoMutt into your profile, run

 ```
 guix package --install neomutt